mendix/docs/content/howto/mobile/native-builder.md

 ### 5.1 Prepare

-The `Prepare` command handles the creation of the app on both GitHub and AppCenter, sets up icon assets and splash images, and then performs verification for Java, Mendix and Project paths.
+The `Prepare` command handles the creation of the app on both GitHub and App Center, sets up icon assets and splash images, and then verifies for Java, Mendix, and project paths.
 A configuration file is generated relative to the user folder to keep that information for later use.
-You can update this configuration using the `prepare` command and passing the arguments you would like to update.
+You can update this configuration by using the `prepare` command and passing the arguments you would like to update.

 An example of a `prepare` command: